george-hawkins/mjx-donkey-car/README.md

 * [7V to 24V in - 5V/5A continuous out](https://www.aliexpress.com/item/1005001821783419.html) - has solder pads that be shorted for 3.3V/5A, 9V/2.4A and 12V/1.5A.
 * [4.5 to 36V in 5V/0.6A out](https://www.aliexpress.com/item/1005006093951384.html) - also sold in 3.3V and 12V variants (all with 0.6A out).

+Note: they say to add a fan or heatsink if you intend to run continuously with high current draw.

+There are noticeably more components on the Pololu boards including two large-ish capacitor-like components.

 ### Capacitors